-Remove non-native riparian vegetation (i.e. Elephant Ears) from the banks the Mill Race of the Comal River and along a portion of Landa Lake and plant native vegetation where non-natives are removed.
-The target work areas for 2023 are along the bank along the Mill Race of the Comal River between the USGS weir and Landa Park Drive (Figure 5) and along Landa Lake adjacent to Spring Island on property owned by the Comal County Water Recreation District #1 (Figure 6).
+Remove non-native riparian vegetation from the banks the new channel of the Comal River and along a portion of Landa Lake and plant native vegetation where non-natives are removed.
+The target work areas for 2024 are along the bank along the new channel in Hinman Island Park (Figure 5), along Landa Lake adjacent to Spring Island on property owned by the Comal County Water Recreation District #1 (Figure 6), and along the bank of the Old Channel on property owned by Schlitterbahn (Figure 7).

 Figure 5.
-Location of 2023 riparian restoration along Mill Race of the Comal River (yellow area).
+Location of 2024 riparian restoration along new channel of the Comal River in Hinman Island Park (pink area).

 Figure 6.
-Location of 2023 riparian restoration along the banks of Landa Lake adjacent to the Spring Island which is owned by the Comal Country Water Recreation District #1.
+Location of 2024 riparian restoration along the banks of Landa Lake adjacent to the Spring Island which is owned by the Comal Country Water Recreation District #1.